Mixed Motives and Geometric Representation Theory in Equal Characteristic: Categories of motives and the six operations

 \section{Categories of motives and the six operations}

+Everything in this section is over an arbitrary perfect base field $k$ of characteristic $p$, except for Corollary~\ref{coro:fieldChowGroups} where we restrict to an algebraic extension of $\F_p$.
+In fact, everything preceding Section~\ref{sec:motivesChow} works with $k$ replaced by an arbitrary separated noetherian base scheme.

 In this section we construct a system of categories of motives with coefficients in a commutative $\Zop[p]$-algebra $A$ equipped with a six functor formalism.
-More explicitly, in Definition~\ref{defi:H} we associate to every quasi-projective variety $X/k$, for $k$ a perfect field of characteristic $p$, a symmetric monoïdal triangulated category
+More explicitly, in Definition~\ref{defi:H} we associate to every quasi-projective variety $X/k$ (resp. morphism of quasi-projective varieties $f: Y \to X$) a symmetric monoïdal triangulated category (resp. a tensor triangulated functor)